 Wearable Breast Pumps Market Size, Share, and Growth

-The global food waste management market is projected to grow from USD 0.6 Billion in 2025 to USD 1.3 Billion, with a strong CAGR of 7.2% during the forecasted period.
+The global food waste management market is projected to grow from USD 0.6 Billion in 2025 to USD 1.3 Billion by 2035, with a strong CAGR of 7.2% during the forecasted period.
 The increase in demand for hands-free mobility and incorporation of advanced comfort technology are one of the important market forces driving the wearable breast pumps market.

 In May 2025, Momcozy, led by CEO Alex Yang, launched its next-generation M5 Wearable Breast Pump, featuring ultra-slim design, adaptive suction technology, and whisper-quiet operation tailored for working mothers.
 This strategic release is part of Momcozy’s initiative to strengthen its presence in premium markets like North America and the Middle East.
 The M5 was introduced alongside a targeted social media campaign and healthcare provider outreach to boost awareness and trust in emerging regions.
 Momcozy’s innovation-driven expansion strategy is reinforcing its competitive position in the global wearable breast pumps market through product refinement and regional diversification.